Appendix B — Quick Reference: All Chapter Summaries

 Translational Evidence and Failure Modes

-A model that improves a proxy endpoint may still harm the program if the proxy is poorly linked to disease biology or developability.
-Failure analysis belongs near the start of the workflow, not after candidate nomination.
+The dominant failure mode is mismatch between model endpoint and biological mechanism, assay system, or program decision.
+A model that improves a proxy endpoint can harm the program if the proxy is poorly linked to disease biology or developability.
+PoseBusters is the canonical case for validity beyond geometric metrics (Buttenschoen et al., 2024).
+Ahlmann-Eltze 2025 is the canonical case for linear-baseline discipline (Ahlmann-Eltze et al., 2025).
+Failure analysis belongs near the start of the workflow.

 Self-Driving Laboratories